-The Arithmetic mean and Geometric mean are the tools widely used to calculate the returns on investment for investment portfolios in the world of finance.
-People use the arithmetic mean to report the higher returns which are not the correct measure of calculating the return on investment.
-Since the return on investment for a portfolio over years is dependent on returns in previous years, Geometric mean is the correct way to calculate the return on investment for a specific time period.
-Arithmetic mean is better suited in the situation wherein variables being used for calculation of average are not dependent on each other.
+The Arithmetic Mean and Geometric Mean are the tools widely used to calculate the returns on investment for investment portfolios in the world of finance.
+People use the arithmetic mean to report higher returns, which is not the correct measure of calculating the return on investment.
+Since the return on investment for a portfolio over the years is dependent on returns in previous years, the Geometric mean is the correct way to calculate the return on investment for a specific time period.
+The arithmetic mean is suitable when variables used for the average calculation are independent.

 Example: Suitability use of Geometric mean vs Arithmetic mean

-Which gives a wrong impression that the investor is breaking even on its investment and there is no loss or profit.
-However, a closer analysis gives the entire different picture of the scenario.
+This gives the wrong impression that the investor is breaking even on their investment and there is no loss or profit.
+However, a closer analysis gives an entirely different picture of the scenario.

-From the above table, we can see that the investment of $100 after -50% and +50% return in year 1 and 2, will be close to $75.Therefore, the investor is not breaking even on its investment as suggested by the arithmetic mean average but he has incurred a loss of $25 after 2 years on its investment.
-Which is well reflected by using Geometric mean to calculate the return on the investment over 2 years as below:
+The above table shows that the investment of $100 after -50% and +50% return in years 1 and 2 will be close to $75.Therefore, the investor is not breaking even on their investment as suggested by the arithmetic mean average, but he has incurred a loss of $25 after 2 years on its investment.
+This is well reflected by using Geometric mean to calculate the return on the investment over 2 years as below:

 The geometric mean of returns

-Which means the annualized return on the portfolio had been negative 13.40%.
+This means the annualized return on the portfolio had been negative at 13.40%.
 The investment position after two years is as below:

-Therefore, the Geometric mean shows the true picture of investment that there is a loss in investment with an annualized negative return of -13.40%.
-Since the return in each year impact the absolute return in next year, geometric mean is a better way to calculate the annualized return on investment.
+Therefore, the Geometric mean shows the true picture of investment: there is a loss in investment with an annualized negative return of -13.40%.
+Since the return in each year impacts the absolute return in the next year, a geometric mean is a better way to calculate the annualized return on investment.

-2. When one needs to calculate the average of variables which are not dependent on each other, Arithmetic means a suitable tool to calculate the average.
-Average of marks of a student for 5 subjects can be calculated by the arithmetic mean as scores of the student in different subjects are independent of each other.
+2. When one needs to calculate the average of variables that are not dependent on each other, Arithmetic is a suitable tool to calculate the average.
+The average marks of a student for 5 subjects can be calculated by the arithmetic mean as the student’s scores in different subjects are independent of each other.

 Let us discuss some of the major differences between Geometric Mean vs Arithmetic Mean:

-- Both Geometric Mean vs Arithmetic Mean are the tools to calculate the returns on investment in finance and also used in other applications such as economics, statistics.
+- Both Geometric Mean vs Arithmetic Mean are tools to calculate the returns on investment in finance and are also used in other applications such as economics and statistics.

-- Arithmetic mean is calculated by dividing the sum of the numbers by number count.
-However, Geometric means takes into account the compounding effect while calculation.
+- The arithmetic mean calculates by dividing the sum of the numbers by the number count.
+However, Geometric means take into account the compounding effect during the calculation.

-- Arithmetic mean is relatively easier to calculate and use in comparison to Geometric mean, which is relatively complex to calculate.
+- The arithmetic mean is relatively easier to calculate and use than the Geometric mean, which is relatively complex.

-- The geometric mean is very widely used in the world of finance specifically in a calculation of portfolio returns.
+- The geometric mean is widely used in finance, specifically in calculating portfolio returns.
 However, an Arithmetic mean is not an appropriate tool to use in return calculation.